WICG/encrypted-media-encryption-scheme/explainer.md

 The encryption scheme used by the content.
 A missing or `null` value indicates that any encryption scheme is acceptable.

+NOTE: The empty string is distinct from `null` or missing, and so would be treated as an unrecognized encryption scheme.

 Expected non-`null` values for encryptionScheme are:
  - *cenc*: The 'cenc' mode, defined in [ISO 23001-7:2016][], section 4.2a.
            AES-CTR mode full sample and video NAL subsample encryption.